dotnet/apireviews/2018/System.Utf8String/README.md

     - Is a designed to be a user-visible exchange type that can store data to the heap (as opposed to `Span<Char8>`) but there is still some debate whether that's the correct design.
-    - We should default all `StringComparison` arguments to `Ordinal`.
-    - In fact, we should use optional parameters across the board to reduce number of overloads.
 * `UnicodeScalar`
     - We probably want to change `String` and `StringBuilder` to also accept and return `UnicodeScalar`